 We ask and answer the four questions.

-Is it true, "they could die"?
-Yes Absolutely, can you know that 100% for sure?
-No
+Is it true, "He is damaging his life"?
+Yes or No Absolutely, can you know that 100% for sure, "He is damaging his life?
+No or Yes

 Then, we turn the thought around simply exploring possibility, possibilities that could be as true or even truer.

 When doing The Work, it’s helpful to notice our answers with compassion and to seek truth for understanding, not blame or criticism.
 You know the saying the truth sets you free?
-It sure can!
+It really does.
 In the process of doing The Work, confusion can turn to clarity and understanding.
 Where there is understanding, there can be peace.
-Love shines there, in each of us!
+Love shines there, in and through each of us!

 The Work is not therapy, it’s not to condone harmful actions, and it’s not to deny or change the thought.
 It's not to pretend emotions aren't warranted or to push them away, ignored.
 It's about self-realization.
 It’s a way to embrace reality and address situations in a more effective way.
 New information arises from our inner wisdom and our heart.
 New insights into how to approach life and circumstances in a more proactive way are also effects of doing The Work.
 It’s a way to move into a kinder way, and out of fear, unmet expectations, misplaced assumptions, misunderstandings, depression, anxiety, blame, and more.